By Blake Ng — 29 Mar 2018

 Try Rezdy for free

-There are countless ways you can implement responsible tourism guidelines at your tour and activity company.
+There are countless ways you can adopt green tourism characteristics and guidelines at your tour and activity company.
 Responsible tourism often supersedes company policies and relies on concerted, continual efforts from both the tour operators and their customers.
 Here, we cover 4 of the most popular avenues to ensuring sustainable responsible tourism as a tour operator:

 It’s important to properly assess the sustainability of the equipment you use when running and organising your tours or activities.
 Inside the office, you may want to consider investing in smart technology that reduces the energy you consume, or developing an energy management program.
 Power down devices at nighttime, turn off lights in rooms exposed to natural daylight, and maybe even invest in low-energy lightbulbs.